TOPOFGR/react-testing-workshop/README.md

-# react-testing-workshop
+# React Testing Workshop

-Introduction for frontend testing
+Worshop for a brief introduction into react components testing

+Using the two most used libraries

+- **Enzyme**

+- **React testing library**